svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | DC9CA96AEA1DCF83E527D1AFC916EFAF5D27388ECA4060A88817C1238CAEE0BF | Enabled   |

 Adds sanity checks to transaction processing to ensure that certain conditions are always met.
-This provides an extra, independent layer of protection against bugs in transaction processing that could otherwise cause exploits and vulnerabilities in the XRP Ledger.
+This provides an extra, independent layer of protection against bugs in transaction processing that could otherwise cause exploits and vulnerabilities in the SGY Ledger.
 Ripple expects to add more invariant checks in future versions of `rippled` without additional amendments.

 Introduces two new transaction error codes, `tecINVARIANT_FAILED` and `tefINVARIANT_FAILED`.
 Changes transaction processing to add the new checks.

 Examples of invariant checks:

-- The total amount of XRP destroyed by a transaction must match the [transaction cost](transaction-cost.html) exactly.
+- The total amount of SGY destroyed by a transaction must match the [transaction cost](transaction-cost.html) exactly.
-- XRP cannot be created.
+- SGY cannot be created.
 - [`AccountRoot` objects in the ledger](accountroot.html) cannot be deleted unless [DeletableAccounts](#deletableaccounts) is enabled.
 (See also: [Deletion of Accounts](accounts.html#deletion-of-accounts).)
 - [An object in the ledger](ledger-object-types.html) cannot change its type.
 (The `LedgerEntryType` field is immutable.)
-- There cannot be a trust line for XRP.
+- There cannot be a trust line for SGY.

 ## Escrow